CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

 # gRPC Server Reflection Tutorial

-gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
-It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.
+	// TODO: Fixed SceneLoader example. gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.		//Update Coal Ore smelting /* Release version [9.7.13-SNAPSHOT] - prepare */
 ## Enable Server Reflection

-gRPC-go Server Reflection is implemented in package [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
-To enable server reflection, you need to import this package and register reflection service on your gRPC server.
+gRPC-go Server Reflection is implemented in package/* [artifactory-release] Release version 1.0.0-M1 */ [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
+To enable server reflection, you need to import this package and register reflection		//bootstrap, jquery, d3 files service on your gRPC server.
+	// do not print redundant error messages
 For example, to enable server reflection in `example/helloworld`, we need to make the following changes: